Wage and Hour Division (WHD)

 The employer then contacts WHD to discuss the issues for which it seeks resolution.
 Unless WHD denies the employer’s request to participate in the program at the outset, WHD will then inform the employer of the manner in which the employer must submit required information, including the following:

 - each of the calculations described above—accompanied by both evidence and explanation concerning how the calculations were made;

 - a concise explanation of the scope of the potential violations for possible inclusion in a release of liability;

 - a certification that the employer reviewed all of the information, terms, and compliance assistance materials;

-- a certification that the employer is not litigating the compensation practices at issue in court, arbitration, or otherwise, and likewise has not received any communications from an employee’s representative or counsel expressing interest in litigating or settling the same issues; and
+- a certification that the employer is not litigating the compensation practices at issue under the FLSA in court, arbitration, or otherwise, and likewise has not received any communications from an employee’s representative or counsel expressing interest in litigating or settling the same issues outside of PAID; and

 - a certification that the employer will adjust its practices to avoid the same potential violations in the future.

 3. What happens after the employer provides the requisite information and acknowledgments?